YassineDER/LinkedOut/README.md

 ## Part 3: Running the backend

 The backend is a Spring Boot application.
-You can run it in dev profile by creating a bash script called `start`.
+You can run it in dev profile by creating a bash script called `start` in the `backend` folder.
 This script is a bit treaky since it contains sensitive environment variables, thats why he's included in [.gitignore](.gitignore).

 ### **A ready-to-use script can be requested from the project owner to skip this part.**